This is an old post from 2017 and thus, the information may be out of date but is held here for reference purposes for

 Beat the Street is run by Intelligent Health UK with support from Waterford Sports Partnership and is funded by Sport Ireland, Healthy Ireland, Dormant Accounts Fund and Waterford City & County Council.
 The aim of the Beat the Street initiative is to encourage thousands of people to explore Waterford city and county with their friends and family and discover something new about the local area.
 Waterford is a great county and this is a wonderful way to explore it while having lots of fun.

 More than 300,000 people took part in BTS 2016 in towns and cities across the United Kingdom.
 Waterford city, Kilmacthomas and Dungarvan are the first of several areas – along with Dublin and Limerick – to be launching this incentive in Ireland.
 The pilot is the first of its kind in Waterford and it is a unique opportunity for those in the community to take part in this free programme by getting active in a fun and rewarding way.

 “Anyone can get involved in Beat the Street – it’s completely free to play and is a great opportunity to go outdoors, spend time with your friends and family and get moving.
 Watch out for Beat Boxes appearing on a street near you!”

 More Information about Beat the Street

-Further Information regarding the Beat the Street initiative is available on beatthestreet.me/waterford.
-On that site you can find out about where you can pick up a card, how to register and the map with the beat box locations for your area.
+Further Information regarding the Beat the Street initiative is available on their website at beatthestreet.me/waterford.
+On that site you can find out about where you can pick up a BTS card, how to register for BTS and the map with the beat box locations for your area.
 You can follow @BTSWaterford on Twitter or ‘Beat the Street Waterford’ on Facebook for more information on prizes and how to get involved in this great local project.